-The South Carolina Bar Pro Bono Program, in partnership with Spartanburg Community College will sponsor a six-week Legal Lessons: A Series for the Public program.
+The South Carolina Bar Pro Bono Program, in partnership with Spartanburg Community College will sponsor a seven-week Law School for Non-Lawyers.

 This program will cover a variety of general legal subjects, which includes a helpful textbook on South Carolina law.
 Overview of State Courts and Alternative Dispute Resolution Family Law, Juvenile Justice and Child Protection Hearings Wills, Estates and Probate; Health Care and Elder Law Bankruptcy Law, Consumer Law and Debt Collection, Real Estate/Landlord-Tenant Law, Employment Law and S.C.
 Workers' Compensation Law, Criminal Prosecution and Defense.